 While on campus, students can meet with a recruitment advisor and take a campus tour led by a student ambassador.

-Attend On-Campus Open House or Visit Day
+Attend an Academic Open House or Visit Day Event

 To get a feel for the academic program of interest, come to one of our academic area-specific events or general visit days.